WizardTim/WizardTim-captions/README.md

 * Files for each language use the [IETF BCP 47](https://www.w3.org/International/articles/language-tags/) language tag as the filename.
 * ***Title & Description*** are stored in a .txt file with the first line being the title, and all lines below being the description.
 * ***Captions*** are stored in a .vtt (WebVTT) file (advanced subtitle formats such as SubStation Alpha are not supported).
+* All files are UTF-8 encoded

 ## FAQ

 ### Do people watch your videos with captions enabled?
-Yes, as of 2022, 32% of viewers watch with English captions, many from countries where the primary language is not English.
+Yes, as of 2023, 48.0% of viewers watch with English captions, many from countries where the primary language is not English.

 ### Can I contribute corrections here?
 Yes, you can create a pull request with corrections and I will review them, those changes will be reflected on YouTube when I merge it.